Habatakurikei/llmmaster/README.md

 master.dismiss()
 ```

-### Audio input and output (OpenAI)
+### Voice input and output (OpenAI)

-OpenAI provides audio input and output.
+OpenAI provides voice (audio) input and output.
 This is different from speech-to-text and text-to-speech.
 The users can communicate with AI using not text but voice.

 LLMMaster is not capable of real-time API but possible for file-based voice communication with the OpenAI models.

-The code below is a use case of audio input.
+The code below is a use case of voice input.

 ```python
 from pathlib import Path